• Skip to main content

 “Mankind can live without gold … but not without Salt.” – Cassiodorus, Roman statesman, circa 500 AD

-Of course, the FDA push to control the sodium content of food is cloaked in the argument that low salt diets are beneficial to health.
+Of course, the push to control the sodium content of food is cloaked in the argument that low salt diets are beneficial to health.

-This is simply not so.
-Low salt diets are harmful to health and there is plenty of compelling research that backs this up.
+Low salt diets are flat-out harmful and there is plenty of research to back this up.

-3,681 healthy European men and women aged 60 or younger were followed for about 8 years.
 Those that consumed higher than average amounts of sodium did not experience an increased risk for hypertension, stroke, or heart attack.

 Dr. Jan Staessen MD, senior author of the study at the University of Leuven in Belgium stated that the study’s findings:

-“… do not support the current recommendations of a generalized and indiscriminate reduction of sodium intake at the population level.”
+… do not support the current recommendations of a generalized and indiscriminate reduction of sodium intake at the population level.

-It appears that it is much better to have a higher than average sodium intake than a lower than average one.
-In 2010, The Journal of the American Medical Association published the results of a study that showed even small decreases in sodium content in the diet increase the risk for a cardiovascular event and death.
+As published by the peer-reviewed Journal of the American Medical Association, even small decreases in sodium content in the diet increase the risk for a cardiovascular event and death.

-The sodium levels adhered to in this study were based on US government-recommended dietary guidelines, so people who follow these low salt recommendations are in fact at increased, not decreased, the risk for a significant and possibly deadly health event!
+Hence, people who follow low salt recommendations are at increased risk for a significant and possibly deadly health event!

 The authors of the study wrote:

 Taken together, our current findings refute the estimates of computer models of lives saved and healthcare costs reduced with lower salt intake.
 They also do not support the current recommendations of a generalized and indiscriminate reduction in salt intake at the population level.
+(2)

-Another 2010 study from Harvard University showed that participants developed insulin resistance in only 7 days when on a salt-restricted diet!
-Insulin resistance is an alarming condition that indicates a strong likelihood that Type 2 Diabetes will develop.
+Another study from Harvard University showed that participants developed insulin resistance in only 7 days when on a salt-restricted diet.
+(3)

 Similarly, Australian studies have shown that those individuals with Type 1 or Type 2 Diabetes die in larger numbers when following a salt-restricted diet.